 - If you have diabetes, monitor your blood sugar regularly.
 Follow your doctor’s recommendations for the management of your condition.

-Sugar-related headaches are not uncommon.
-They may be a sign of hypoglycemia or hyperglycemia.
+Sugar-related headaches may be a sign of hypoglycemia or hyperglycemia.
 If you get headaches regularly, talk with your doctor.
 Maintaining a healthy diet and other lifestyle habits may reduce the frequency of these types of headaches.